cheese1/medusawiki/Switching-your-Synology's-Medusa-to-the-new-repository.md

 Summery. :

-1) Go into Sickrage and make a backup.
+1) Go into Medusa and make a backup.
-2) Go to the Synology Package Center and remove Sickrage.
+2) Go to the Synology Package Center and remove Medusa.
-3) Then Reinstall Sickrage, but now in the installation screen/wizard add the new URL.
+3) Then Reinstall Medusa, but now in the installation screen/wizard add the new URL.
-`git://github.com/SickRage/SickRage.git`
+`git://github.com/pyMedusa/SickRage.git`
-4) Restore your backup, and restart Sickrage.
+4) Restore your backup, and restart Medusa.

 Thats it. :+1:

-Note: By default the synocommunity sickbeard-custom package uses port 8083, and Synocommunity's sickrage package uses port 8899.
+Note: By default the synocommunity sickbeard-custom package uses port 8083, and Synocommunity's Medusa package uses port 8899.
 So if you restore your backup between the two the port will also be restored back.
-Therefor make sure you open the Sickrage page with the correct port.
+Therefor make sure you open the Medusa page with the correct port.

 ## Explained with illustrations.

-Login to Sickrage and go to Backup and Restore in the configuration.
+Login to Medusa and go to Backup and Restore in the configuration.
 Create a backup and store it in a safe location.

 ![1](https://cloud.githubusercontent.com/assets/7928052/11318354/73fa0d0e-904f-11e5-9432-581a8e795508.png)
 =

-Login to Synology's DSM and go into the Package Center and open the Sickrage Package.
+Login to Synology's DSM and go into the Package Center and open the Medusa Package.
 There Select Remove.

 ![2](https://cloud.githubusercontent.com/assets/7928052/11318355/73faad5e-904f-11e5-8a00-36a0ca446070.png)
 =